 Financial reporting has a conceptual framework.
 The FASB outlines this conceptual framework in CON 1 - 7.
-This theory will leverage that framework but it is highly likely that it is equally applicable to other accounting frameworks.
+The FASB has updated this conceptual framework through Statements of Financial Accounting Concepts (SFASs).
+This conceptual framework is explained in intermediate accounting text books (Intermediate Accounting, Seventh Edition, Spiceland, Sepe, Nelson, page 19) and financial reporting research resources (Wiley GAAP 2011, Interpretations and Applications of Generally Accepted Accounting Principles, Bragg, page 15) This theory will leverage that the US GAAP conceptual framework but it is highly likely that it is equally applicable to other accounting financial reporting conceptual frameworks.